 Once I got to college, my mental and emotional struggles increased.
 I wasn't able to do gymnastics in college and I was struggling to make friends.
 I turned to bulimia to cope.
 My weight plummetted to a clinically unhealthy level, and I was out of control.
 I was exercising up to 8 hours 7 days a week.
 I stopped showing up to class and hit my all time low in all ways.

 As time went on and I met a few key people who helped me find my self worth, I started becoming a happier person and started finding my place in the world.
 At that point, I still had an eating disorder but it was slowly improving.
 I made a pact with myself that I would gain some weight back.
 I found myself out-of-control eating, and my weight swung into the "overweight" category.
 I was still bulimic, but I used mostly exercise as a way to "purge" rather than as much vomiting as I had been doing.
+There were also times when I didn't purge at all, and the weight piled on.

 I gained 50 lbs. in 2 years due to bingeing.